Thinkwise/docs/docs/sf/overview.md

 ![](../assets/sf/image19.png)

-Figure 12: The architecture diagram for a presentation of the two possibilities
+*The architecture diagram for a presentation of the two possibilities*

 > With a Database application logic layer the programming language is connected with the choice for the RDBMS.
 If a middle tier is chosen than the application logic will be written in C\# or Java.